lsst-sqre/phalanx/README.md

 it won't notice when the configuration changes and apply those changes.
 ArgoCD (https://argoproj.github.io/argo-cd/) fills this need.
-ArgoCD watches this repository for new git commits and will keep track of those changes, either applying them automatically (sync'ing them), or waiting for an operator to press the sync button in the web UI.
+ArgoCD watches this repository for new git commits and will keep track of those changes, either applying them automatically ("syncing" them), or waiting for an operator to press the sync button in the web UI.
 ArgoCD is the only layer in this stack that has a web UI that can be easily navigated, and it provides many useful features, such as deleting resources and resyncing applications.